CarolGo/Final-project/README.md

 - Trading frequency:

-  Trading frequency can be range (3,30).The frequency can only be integers.
+  Trading frequency is set to range from 3 days to 30 days.The frequency can only be integers.
 All the numbers from 3 to 30 are in same possibility.

 ## Instructions on how to use the program:
-User is required to fill in a questionnaire to evaluate his(her) risk preference and his three stocks.
-According to these information, the system will calculate the history price data and provide the portfolio with most suitable weight and trading frequency.
+User is required to fill in a questionnaire to evaluate his risk preference and his three stocks.
+According to those information, the program will require the price data of stocks and compare different results from Monte Carlo variables, finally return the portfolio with most suitable weight and trading frequency to the user.
+User can take this result as suggestion or resort the portfolio directly.

 ## Sources Used: